 The United Nations has received support from chief executive officers at 45 companies, from Levi Strauss & Co. to Coca-Cola Co.
-(KO), in an effort to use water more efficiently.
+(KO:US), in an effort to use water more efficiently.

 The companies joined the UN Global Compact in committing to improve water-management practices during a meeting in Rio de Janeiro today, according to a statement.
 The compact is the world’s biggest organization backing sustainability measures.